MobilityData/GTFS_Schedule_Best-Practices/faq/index.md

 ### Do GTFS validator tools check for conformance with these Best Practices?

 No validator tool currently checks for conformance with all Best Practices.
+Various validator tools check for conformance with some of these best practices.
+For a list of GTFS validator tools, see [Testing Feeds](http://gtfs.org/testing/).
+If you write a GTFS validator tool that references these Best Practices, please email [gtfs@rmi.org](mailto:gtfs@rmi.org).

 ### I represent a transit agency.
 What steps can I take so that our software service providers and vendors follow these Best Practices?